 Portugal: 12 Things to Know Before Visiting

-I Was In Portugal For 20 Days and These Are The Best Of Awards
+I Was In Portugal For 20 Days and These Are The Best Things To Do In Portugal

 I came to Portugal to see why tons of people are not only vacationing here, but moving here too.
 This country's promise of a more affordable vacation and simple lifestyle has attracted tons of expats to relocate.
 What’s the buzz about?